How to Spot Online Job Scams

 - Personal Data Requests – Legitimate employers should not request any personal data, such as a driver’s license number or Social Security Number (SSN), until you have met with a company representative in person and accepted the job offer in writing.
-The one exception would be a job with the U.S. Federal government, which may request SSN prior to employment.

 - Website Issues – When researching jobs online, be sure the website domain of the company you wish to work for is correct.
-Many scammers will develop websites with domains that are similar to well-known companies in hopes of eliciting personal information.
-Also take note of the quality of the site.
+Many scammers will develop websites with domains similar to well-known companies in hopes of eliciting personal information.
+Also note the quality of the site.
 Are there significant grammatical errors?
 Do the claims seem too good to be true?
 Are there issues with functionality?
 These may be signs the company is a sham.

 - Up-front Fees – Individuals who request payment for job leads or job placement may be scam artists.
 You should never have to pay for a job.
 If you are paying for a job recruitment service, be sure to verify its legitimacy with the BBB and make any payments in person.